MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sap.md

 - Continue this logon without ending any other logons in the system option creates a new SAP session.

 > [!NOTE]
-> SAP GUI doesn't allow more than six active connections (sessions) to a SAP system.
+> SAP GUI doesn't allow more than six active connections (sessions) to an SAP system.

 ### Input parameters